wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## What are Histograms?

 Wavefront can receive and store highly granular metrics at 1 point per second per unique source.
-However some environments generate higher frequency data.
-For example, suppose you are measuring the latency of web requests.
-If you have sufficient traffic at multiple servers, you might have multiple distinct measurements for a given metric, timestamp, and source.
-With the [Wavefront data format](wavefront_data_format.html), not all metrics are unique with such a data flow.
-The frequency of the metrics is higher than the Wavefront format.
-Rather than metric-timestamp-source mapping to a single value, the composite key maps to a [multiset](https://en.wikipedia.org/wiki/Multiset) (multiple and possibly duplicate values).
+However some scenarios generate even higher frequency data.
+Suppose you are measuring the latency of web requests.
+If you have a lot of traffic at multiple servers, you may have multiple distinct measurements for a given metric, timestamp, and source.
+Using "normal" metrics, we can't measure this because, rather than metric-timestamp-source mapping to a single value, the composite key maps to a [multiset](https://en.wikipedia.org/wiki/Multiset) (multiple and possibly duplicate values).

 One approach to dealing with high frequency data is to calculate an aggregate statistic, such as a percentile, at each source and send only that data.
-The problem with this approach is that performing an aggregate of a percentile (such as
-P95s from a variety of sources) does not yield a valid percentile.
+The problem with this approach is that performing an aggregate of a percentile (such as a 95th percentile from a variety of sources) does not yield an accurate and valid percentile.

-To address cases where high frequency data is available, Wavefront supports histograms, a mechanism to compute, store, and use distributions of metrics rather than single metrics.
-A Wavefront [histogram](https://en.wikipedia.org/wiki/Histogram) is a distribution of metrics collected and computed by the Wavefront proxy or sent by you to the proxy.
-Histograms are supported by Wavefront proxy 4.12 and later.
-To indicate that metrics should be treated as histogram data, send the metrics to a [histogram proxy port](#histogram-proxy-ports) instead of the usual port 2878.
+To address high frequency data, Wavefront supports histograms -- a mechanism to compute, store, and use distributions of metrics.
+A Wavefront [histogram](https://en.wikipedia.org/wiki/Histogram) is a distribution of metrics collected and computed by the Wavefront proxy.
+Histograms are supported by Wavefront proxy 4.12 and newer.
+To indicate that metrics should be treated as histogram data, the user must send the metrics to a [histogram proxy port](#histogram-proxy-ports) instead of the normal metrics port, 2878.

-Once the proxy sends the histogram data to the Wavefront service, Wavefront [rewrites the names of histogram metrics](#histogram-metric-names) which you can query with a limited set of [functions](#histogram-functions).
+Once the proxy forwards the histogram data to the Wavefront service, Wavefront [rewrites the names of histogram metrics](#histogram-metric-names), which you can query with a set of [functions](#histogram-functions).

 ## Wavefront Histogram Distributions